Nederlander Theatre (Chicago): General interest

 The venue presented both movies and vaudeville acts during its early years, but by the 1930s it became predominantly a movie house, though live performances and concerts continued.
 Duke Ellington and his orchestra made frequent appearances at the Nederlander.
+Hal Pearl, Chicago's 'King of the Organ' gave concerts in the venue.
+Some of these were sponsored by the Chicago Area Theater Organ Enthusiasts (CATOE).

 In October 1934, 12-year-old Frances Gumm and her sisters performed at the theater but received laughs when George Jessel would introduce them as The Gumm Sisters.
 At his urging, they changed their name to The Garland Sisters after his friend, Robert Garland, critic for The New York Times.
 Frances Garland would later change her first name, to become Judy Garland.

 Performers

-Many other stars also performed at the Nederlander including: Ann-Margret, Sebastian Arcelus, George Benson, Stephanie J. Block, Fanny Brice, George Burns and Gracie Allen, Cab Calloway, Eddie Cantor, Gavin Creel, Bing Crosby, Alice Faye, Stepin Fetchit, Ella Fitzgerald, Ana Gasteyer, Montego Glover, Jean Harlow, Billie Holiday, Bob Hope, Al Jolson, Danny Kaye, Eartha Kitt, Jerry Lewis, The Marx Brothers, Penn & Teller, Frank Sinatra, The Three Stooges, Sophie Tucker, Sarah Vaughan and Henny Youngman.
+Many other stars also performed at the Nederlander including: Ann-Margret, Sebastian Arcelus, George Benson, Stephanie J. Block, Fanny Brice, George Burns and Gracie Allen, Cab Calloway, Eddie Cantor, Gavin Creel, Bing Crosby, Danny Thomas, Alice Faye, Stepin Fetchit, Ella Fitzgerald, Ana Gasteyer, Montego Glover, Jean Harlow, Billie Holiday, Bob Hope, Al Jolson, Danny Kaye, Eartha Kitt, Jerry Lewis, Chico Marx, Hal Pearl, Penn & Teller, Frank Sinatra, The Three Stooges, Sophie Tucker, Sarah Vaughan and Henny Youngman.